Ketel Marte Preview, Player Props: Diamondbacks vs. Astros

 Astros Pitching Rankings

-- The Astros have the 10th-ranked team ERA among all league pitching staffs (4.00).
+- The Astros have a 3.97 team ERA that ranks eighth across all league pitching staffs.

-- Astros pitchers combine to give up 201 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).
+- Astros pitchers combine to rank 22nd in baseball in home runs allowed (201 total, 1.3 per game).

-- In his last outing on Saturday against the Kansas City Royals, the righty tossed five innings, giving up two earned runs while surrendering seven hits.
+- In his most recent appearance on Tuesday, the righty tossed eight innings against the Seattle Mariners, allowing one earned run while surrendering three hits.

-- The 28-year-old has a 3.83 ERA and 6.7 strikeouts per nine innings across 24 games this season, while giving up a batting average of .263 to opposing hitters.
+- The 40-year-old has an ERA of 3.32, with 8 strikeouts per nine innings, in 26 games this season.
+Opposing hitters have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.